Fraser fir: Taxonomy

 Abies fraseri is closely related to Abies balsamea (balsam fir), of which it has occasionally been treated as a subspecies (as A. balsamea subsp. fraseri (Pursh) E.Murray) or a variety (as A. balsamea var. fraseri (Pursh) Spach).
+Some botanists regard the variety of balsam fir named Abies balsamea var. phanerolepis as a natural hybrid with Abies fraseri, denominated Abies × phanerolepis (Fernald) Liu.